 That’s why we made sure to explain how to use a nifty tool made by a recognized XDA developer that will help you debloat your device in a matter of minutes.
-No unlocked bootloader or root needed.
+No unlocked bootloader or root is needed.

-You have a lot of different advanced options, but we suggest not meddling with them unless you are certain what are you doing.
+You have a lot of different advanced options, but we suggest not meddling with them unless you are certain about what are you doing.
 Stick to removing bloatware for now.
 Or reinstalling certain apps you mistakenly removed.

 Follow these steps to use Xiaomi ADB/Fastboot Tools by Saki EU:

 - Firstly, let’s enable Developer options.

 - Open Settings.

 - Now, tap 7 times on the MIUI version to enable Developer Options.